loading bar

 HIDDEN KINGDOMS SHIFTING WORLDS: Exhibition

-Hidden Kingdoms Shifting Worlds consists of 10 large-scale paintings that were made at Hill’s studio and a sequence of 20 interactive live-action and animation films that were made by Hill in collaboration with Dr. Richard Daniel in the labs at the CBCB as studies for future art installations.
+Hidden Kingdoms Shifting Worlds includes ten large-scale paintings created in Hill’s studio and a series of twenty interactive live-action and animation films produced in collaboration with Dr. Richard Daniel in the CBCB labs as studies for future art installations.

-Derek Hill’s personal experiences with life-threatening medical issues inspired his collaboration with the CBCB.
-The breadth and depth of its impact on him continue to play key factors in driving his actions, subject choice, and choice of media, as well as in presenting work for exhibitions that provide audiences with new ways to engage with the world.
+Derek Hill’s personal experiences with a life-threatening infection inspired his collaboration with the CBCB.
+The breadth and depth of his impact continue to play key factors in driving his actions, subject choice, and choice of media in presenting work for exhibitions that provide audiences with new ways to engage with the world.

 DIRECTIONS: Baddiley-Clark Building, Newcastle upon Tyne NE2 4AX.
 (0191 208 3203)